 SUNFLOWER SEED ALLERGY

 The key food allergen in sunflower seed allergy is Hel a 3.
-Hel a 3 is a lipid transfer protein (LTP)
+Hel a 3 is a Lipid Transfer Protein

-.
+(LTP).
 These proteins are resistant to heat and are found in many types of plants.
 Patients suffering from a more severe allergy to cooked fruit may be sensitised to this group of proteins.
+Sunflower oil is highly processed, but those who are very sensitive to lipid transfer proteins may still have allergic symptoms to sunflower oil.

 Hel a 2 is a profilin protein